AdItYa10V/Soothing-Wallpapers/README.md

 # Soothing-Wallpapers
 These are 2 wallpapers I made in GIMP for Arch and Ubuntu Linux.
-They come under a WTFPL.
+They come under a WTFPL licence.